An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is essential reading for any Investing in fine Jewelry fun-journey.

 Other countries, besides Great Britain, have Antique Jewelry Hallmarks.
 Around the former colonies of the British Empire, these marks are not seen so often.

-And then we have desirable Antique French Jewelry bearing French Hallmarks.
+And then we have Antique French Jewelry bearing French Hallmarks.
 During the Louis era, the ram's head was in use in France from 1819 to 1838, when it was the Georgian era back in Britain.

-Very early pieces will not have any Antique Jewelry Hallmarks because hallmarking in the US only became as a legal requirement in 1906.
+Very early pieces will not have any Antique Jewelry Hallmarks because hallmarking in the US only became a legal requirement in 1906.

-Hand made Antique Indian Jewelry and old Ethnic Jewelry from the Arabian peninsula, are examples of premier antique jewelry bearing no such Jewelry hallmarks.
+Hand made Antique Indian Jewelry and old Ethnic Jewelry from the Arabian peninsula, are examples of premier Antique Jewelry bearing no such Jewelry hallmarks.

-A good question on the subject of gold jewelry with no visible markings was recently submitted to Help Central from India, about how to date Antique Gold Jewelry from India Not hallmarked.
+A good question on the subject of gold Jewelry with no visible markings was recently submitted to Help Central from India, about how to date Antique Gold Jewelry from India Not hallmarked.
 Read what Gem Palace replied to the gold testing lab question Here.

 British Jewelry with a full UKHM (United Kingdom Hall Mark) generally consists of the following marks: